anon80999/pyb3la/readme.md

 #### Bela side

-For example, if you want to access the variable `myvar` from python, you need to define the variable in your Bela code as follows:
+For example, if you want to access the variable `myvar` from python, you need to declare the variable in your Bela with the Watcher template:

 ```cpp
 #include <Watcher.h>